 Other limitations include no ability to change or refund your flight.
 If you can’t travel, you eat it, and when it comes to earning points, you’ll earn fewer of those compared to ‘classic’ or ‘flex’ tickets too.
 You still enjoy priority check in, airport lounges, priority boarding and all the same meals and drinks on board as everyone else.

 ZIPAIR however is going further, with the option to separate, or opt out of virtually everything.
 You’ll be able to enjoy a seat only experience, add meals, lounge access or bags and other perks.
 For the right price, a bed is a huge upgrade, and without the other amenities which cost airlines considerable change, it could be a steal.

 And perhaps importantly to some, there’s no way for another passenger to know what fare you’re on.
 There’s no big giant sign above your seat saying that you bagged a bargain.

 You’re basically buying the bed, food and drinks in the sky, but that’s where the luxury begins and ends.
 Finnair chose a different tact, keeping the end to end experience the same, with fewer perks in the background and of course, no bags.

 Many travelers would happily pay a reasonable difference to sleep in relative comfort on the flight, particularly with increasingly grim economy seat dimensions.
 At the same time, many business travelers pass up on lounges anyway.

-When economy fares are high, an unbundled business class could be just the ticket to book, and also allow airlines to price more competitively to highly sought after destinations, without compromising on other elements of the business class experience.
+When economy fares are high, an unbundled business class could be just the ticket to book, and also allow airlines to price seats more competitively to highly sought after destinations, without compromising other elements of the business class experience.
 This would allow airlines to be more nimble in launching sales, and everyone loves a sale.